 The Hostile movie poster shows a woman stuck in what looks like a box or a hiding place.
 The synopsis reads of post-apocalyptic survival and features action sequences and monsters in the dark.
 I like monsters in the dark and I like post-apocalyptic movies.
 I like action mixed in with these themes.

 The story is told through a series of flashbacks showing what happened leading up to the event that changed the world.
 Eventually, it meets up with the scene with the car.
-She maintains almost stealth-like confidence throughout most of the latter half of the film.
+She maintains almost stealth-like confidence throughout most of the film’s latter half.
 She still manages to flip her car when a photo flies out of her window.

 The Hostile Movie Isn’t A Horror Movie

-I haven’t felt like this since watching It Comes At Night (2017).
-It Comes At Night is a stand-out when it comes to elevated horror that pretends to be outside its niche audience.
-Eventually, I realized that It Comes At Night it was an excellent film.
+Eventually, I realized that It Comes At Night was an excellent film.
 However, in both the Hostile movie and the latter the promoters decided they wanted a horror audience.
 They wanted them but made a movie without any horror and sold it “as is” without telling them.
 The poster, the trailer, and the premise were all a ruse.
 Many people were very disappointed and wished they’d just gone out for hot dogs.
 Watching “Hostile” was one of those times.

 Trailer for Hostile Horror Movie